redopsbay/FSecurityFramework/README.md

     Just study the built-in dynamic modules in able to understand how to interact with the command listener.
 I didn't follow any python standard syntax.
 Coz this is just my thesis and i have to do the work done in just 2 weeks.
 Below is the installation instruction.

 ## TESTED? ##
     This was only tested on Linux Mint 19.
-If you are having a trouble for installing metasploit-framework
+If you are having a trouble for installing metasploit-framework download the katoolin-master project by searching it on google.
+Then find the installation instruction.
+Then install armitage on katoolin-master options

 # INSTALLATION INSTRUCTION #